How To Use Relaxation Techniques For Your CRPS or Chronic Pain

 Try different methods for relaxation because 1 way may be good for 1 person but not for another but whichever relaxation exercise you do, it will take practice, so don’t worry that it may not have helped the first few times – keep going and try a relaxation exercise at least once every day!!
 There are no studies to say which method is better than another it is all about preference and what works for you not for everyone else.

 Your pain levels will generally alter every day and so will your ability to relax, so one thing you don’t want to do is to force your relaxation to happen.
 If you do try and force yourself to relax it will become harder and harder until you give up, which is not what we want.
 If any of the relaxation techniques make your pain worse or you think is not helping you must stop straight away and always contact your GP or pain specialist let them know what exercises you have been doing and ask them for alternative relaxation exercises.

 According to the NIH website (2014), there have been studies done on the effectiveness of relaxation exercises for chronic pain.
 The research has found promising but not conclusive evidence that guided imagery may relieve musculoskeletal pain (pain involving the bones or muscles) and other types of pain.

-Some people use VISUALISATION to help with the relaxation techniques.
-This is where people can reduce their pain by visualising something lessening it.
+Some people use visualisation to help with the relaxation techniques.
+This is where people can reduce their pain levels by ‘visualising’ something lessening the pain.
 Some people also call this guided imagery.
 Some say that is like traditional meditation so you don’t just use your vision but your smell, touch and taste.
-This can involve:
+Here’s a simple visualisation relaxation exercise: